-The last king of the Lancastrian dynasty, Henry VI was born at Windsor Castle on 6th December, 1421 the son of Henry V and Catherine of Valois, daughter of Charles VI of France.
-Henry became King of England in his cradle, he was barely nine months old when his famous father, Henry V, died of dysentry on campaign in France.
-Two months later he became King of France also, when his grandfather, the mentally unstable Charles VI, died.
+The last king of the Lancastrian dynasty, Henry VI was born at Windsor Castle on 6th December 1421 the son of Henry V and Catherine of Valois, daughter of Charles VI of France.
+Henry became King of England in his cradle, he was barely nine months old when his famous father, Henry V, died of dysentery on campaign in France.
+Two months later he became King of France also, on the death of his maternal grandfather, the mentally unstable Charles VI.Henry VI

 In November 1429, the young king was considered old enough to undergo the arduous coronation ceremony and was crowned at Westminster Abbey at eight years old.
 The following year, at the age of nine, he crossed to his French kingdom and was crowned King of France at Notre Dame.
-In the streets of Paris he was observed from an upper storey window by his notorious grandmother, Isabeau of Bavaria, the wanton widow of Charles VI, whom the young king courteously doffed his hat to.
+In the streets of Paris he was observed from an upper storey window by his notorious grandmother, Isabeau of Bavaria, the wanton widow of Charles VI, to whom the young king courteously doffed his hat.

 According to the terms of a peace agreement with France, Henry married Margaret of Anjou, daughter of Rene, Duke of Anjou and titular King of Jerusalem and Isabella, Duchess of Lorraine.
 Margaret was also the niece of the French King, Charles VII.
-The match was unpopular amongst disaffected elements in England.
-Margaret, unlike her husband, was a strong headed character, who was unyielding and belligerent, none of which augured well for her future in England.
+The match was unpopular amongst the disaffected elements in England.
+Margaret, unlike her husband, was a strong-willed character, who was unyielding and belligerent, none of which augured well for her future in England.